catalyst/moodle-auth_enrolkey/README.md

 There is an optional setting that can force this field to be required.

 If the token matches **any** valid instance of self enrolment, then the user will be enrolled to those courses.

+# TODO

+Rename language pack strings from 'tokens' to 'enrolment keys'.